-Since 2005, the High Definition Television formats, 720p and 1080i, have entered the European satellite TV broadcasting market, with a wide offering of tens of HDTV channels provided by different Pay TV aggregators, such as Sky Italy with an offering of HDTV Sport channels.
+Since 2005, the High Definition Television formats, 720p and (mostly) 1080i, have entered the European satellite TV broadcasting market, with a wide offering of tens of HDTV channels provided by different Pay TV aggregators, such as Sky Italy with an offering of HDTV sport channels.
+Today also the DTT platform offers a significant number of HD channels, compatibly with the capacity limitations imposed by the available spectrum and the need of MPEG-2/SD simulcasting for legacy receivers.